FurkanGozukara/Stable-Diffusion/Tutorials/No-More-Studio-Photoshoot-Realistic-DreamBooth-Training.md

 * Extension repo : https://github.com/d8ahazard/sd_dreambooth_extension
 * If you already have the extension installed delete its folder

-* Enter inside your Automatic1111 Installation
+* Enter inside your Automatic1111 Installation inside extensions folder as shown in the tutorial video
 * * If something don't work please do a fresh install
 * Do a git clone
 * ```git clone https://github.com/d8ahazard/sd_dreambooth_extension```